Холмс, кажется, вы в России...

 There are third-party companies that can help your startup be HIPAA compliant.
 For example, they help with collecting and storing patient data, as well as staff training and expert guidance.
 These companies include HIPAA consultants and audit firms, for example.

-The professional team is crucial for HIPAA–compliant app development because it helps to minimize the risk of mistakes.
+The professional development team is crucial for HIPAA–compliant app development because it helps to minimize the risk of mistakes.
 Choose wisely, read reviews from previous clients, and check the portfolio of your future developer.
 Make sure the team has had relevant experience before — the healthcare industry is a serious field and there is no room to experiment.

 Here comes the burning question: how does all that impact the prices of your product and how much does developing HIPAA-compliant apps usually cost?